 Helping our neighbors in need – here in Dane County.
 That’s our St. Vincent de Paul mission in a nutshell.

 Revenues from sales of donated goods at our local stores fund some of the services we offer, but the charity we provide also relies on generous financial gifts from caring people who support our mission of helping our neighbors in need.
 The range of basic-needs services we provide to local households struggling with poverty includes:

 Food Pantry: Due to the COVID-19 pandemic, we are currently operating our pantry as a drive-through service.
 Families receive approximately 75 lbs. of meat, fresh produce, eggs, milk, pantry items, bakery and more.
-We continue to serve between 60 and 100 families each day five days a week.
-Our customer-choice model honors the dignity and choices of shoppers.
-Shoppers “spend” points by choosing the foods they like to cook and eat, allowing them to follow dietary preferences, as well as serve culturally appropriate meals.
+We continue to serve between 60 and 100 families each day four days a week.
 Serving all Dane County ZIP Codes, our pantry annually gives away food valued at nearly $1.5 million to local households struggling with poverty.
 Each year, we help local households with nutrition assistance over 63,000 times, including 27,000+ instances in which we help the children of the families we assist.
 Read more.

 Charitable Pharmacy: The first facility of its kind in Wisconsin, the St. Vincent de Paul Charitable Pharmacy helps ensure that low-income uninsured persons in Dane County have a compassionate resource to rely on for receiving ‒ without charge ‒ the prescribed medications, related medication education, and planning they need for effective treatment of their chronic and acute medical conditions.
 Located in our Madison service center and dispensing prescription drugs valued at hundreds of thousands of dollars annually, our Charitable Pharmacy helps maximize the efficiency of our community’s health-care system by allowing individuals otherwise unable to afford prescribed drugs to get the medications they need.
 This results in improved health outcomes and decreased need for treatment in emergency rooms and other acute-care settings.
 Read more.